-Overall, only 5% of the entire US is protected as Wilderness.
+Overall, only 5% of the entire US is

+protected as Wilderness.
 Alaska contains just over half of this, and therefore in the contiguous US, only 2.7% of our lands are protected.
 Wilderness provides resilience to adversity, to stresses-including climate change-that challenge our planet's environmental health.
 By preserving our natural places, we preserve our very own prosperity.
 The just, sustainable health of our planet must include the protection of lands that provide the invaluable resources of clean air and water, and natural habitat that ensures biological diversity.

 The activities undertaken by the Broads are guided by the overriding principle that the focus of attention must be on what is best for the land, for Mother Earth.
-We have five main focus areas: Wilderness protection, public lands grazing, roadways and vehicle access, energy/mining exploration and extraction, and climate change, each with a unique and powerful statement for advocacy.
+We work for Wilderness protection, while battling threats to public lands including unsustainable livestock grazing, illegal off-highway vehicle use, energy/mining exploration and extraction, and climate change, each with a unique and powerful statement for advocacy.